h2non/imaginary/README.md

 Enable placeholder image HTTP responses in case of server error/bad request.
 The placeholder image will be dynamically and transparently resized matching the expected image `width`x`height` define in the HTTP request params.
 Also, the placeholder image will be also transparently converted to the desired image type defined in the HTTP request params, so the API contract should be maintained as much better as possible.

+This feature is particularly useful when using `imaginary` as public HTTP service consumed by Web clients.
+In case of error, the appropriate HTTP status code will be used to reflect the error, and the error details will be exposed serialized as JSON in the `Error` response HTTP header, for further inspection and convenience for API clients.
 ```
 imaginary -p 8080 -enable-placeholder -enable-url-source
 ```